zaproxy/zaproxy-website/site/content/getting-started/index.md

 Because ZAP is open-source, the source code can be examined to see exactly how the functionality is implemented.
 Anyone can volunteer to work on ZAP, fix bugs, add features, create pull requests to pull fixes into the project, and author add-ons to support specialized situations.

-For more information, see the [Zed Attack Proxy Project Page](https://www.owasp.org/index.php/ZAP).

 As with most open source projects, donations are welcome to help with costs for the projects.
 You can find a donate button on the owasp.org page for ZAP at [https://www.owasp.org/index.php/ZAP](https://www.owasp.org/index.php/ZAP).

 ### Install and Configure ZAP
 ZAP has installers for Windows, Linux, and Mac OS/X. There are also Docker images available on the download site listed below.

-### Install ZAP
+##### Install ZAP
 The first thing to do is install ZAP on the system you intend to perform pentesting on.
-Download the appropriate installer from ZAP’s download location [Download](/download/) or from [Github](https://github.com/zaproxy/zaproxy/wiki/Downloads) and execute the installer.
+Download the appropriate installer from the [Download](/download/) page.

 Note that ZAP requires Java 8+ in order to run.
 The Mac OS/X installer includes an appropriate version of Java but you must install Java 8+ separately for Windows, Linux, and Cross-Platform versions.
 The Docker versions do not require you to install Java.

 Once the installation is complete, launch ZAP and read the license terms.
-Click Agree if you accept the terms, and ZAP will finish installing, then ZAP will automatically start.
+Click **Agree** if you accept the terms, and ZAP will finish installing, then ZAP will automatically start.

-### Persisting a Session
+##### Persisting a Session
 When you first start ZAP, you will be asked if you want to persist the ZAP session.
 By default, ZAP sessions are always recorded to disk in a HSQLDB database with a default name and location.
 If you do not persist the session, those files are deleted when you exit ZAP.

 If you choose to persist a session, the session information will be saved in the local database so you can access it later, and you will be able to provide custom names and locations for saving the files.

 {{< img "images/zap-persist-session.png" >}}

-For now, select No, I do not want to persist this session at this moment in time, then click Start.
+For now, select **No, I do not want to persist this session at this moment in time**, then click **Start**.
 The ZAP sessions will not be persisted for now.

 ### ZAP Desktop UI
 The ZAP Desktop UI is composed of the following elements: